Our top last-minute gift card picks you can still get in time for Christmas

 - For the person who buys everything they want themselves: Amazon gift card

-- The gift card they can use almost everywhere: Visa gift card
+- Gift card they can use almost everywhere (but has an added fee): Visa gift card

 For the Apple tech enthusiast: Apple gift card